Beyond the Basics Coding Online

 This course consists of multiple units.
 To complete each unit, you will need your printed course manual and coding books (ICD-10-CM, CPT, HCPCS Level II and CDT).

 For optimal viewing, Chrome or Firefox are recommended browsers.
-As a reminder, your course access will expire within 90 days of registration or upon completion of the course.
+As a reminder, course access will expire within 90 days of registration or upon course completion.

 Dawn Jackson, DrPH, RHIA, CCS-P, FAHIMA